-Your application must be submitted by e-mail not later than 10:00 am, Monday 12 December 2022.
-If you do not receive an acknowledgement of receipt of your application within 24 hours of applying, please contact: James Evans (087) 169 9098 or Yvonne Corrigan (087) 227 5029 or Recruitment@dppireland.ie
+Your application must be submitted by e-mail not later than 3:30 pm, 23 January 2023.
+If you do not receive an acknowledgement of receipt of your application within 24 hours of applying, please contact: James Evans 087-169 9098 or Yvonne Corrigan 087-227 5029 or Recruitment@dppireland.ie

-The onus is on each applicant to ensure that they are in receipt of all communication from the Office of the Director of Public Prosecutions.

-The Office of the Director of Public Prosecutions accepts no responsibility for communication not accessed or received by an applicant
+The onus is on each applicant to ensure that they are in receipt of all communication from this Office in relation to this competition.
+The Office of the Director of Public Prosecutions accepts no responsibility for communication not accessed or received by an applicant.
 It is the candidate's responsibility to make sure that the contact details specified on the application form are accurate.